fbq('track', 'ViewContent'); fbq('track', 'Lead');

 First, the team stripped down their mining process.
 At Ambujanagar, they began Surface Mining, instead of following traditional methods that impact the area.
 By stripping the land layer by layer, harmful effects like excess smoke and dust were cut down.
 This helped the farmers and the entire community to stay closer to the mining site.

 Now that they could move closer, it was easier for the team to interact with them.
 The Ambuja Cement Foundation tackled broad issues like water management, skill building, better farming techniques, healthcare services and education.
 Skills and Entrepreneurship Development Institutes (SEDI) were then setup to equip them with new work skills, thus Improving the standards of living and providing a better future for their succeeding generations.
 It was such a success that the ACF replicated their efforts in 22 locations across 12 states in India.
-Sixteen Skills and Entrepreneurship Development Institutes (SEDI) across 10 states have trained more than 26000 people in 45 different vocational trades, with placement rates of 75%.
+Our Skills and Entrepreneurship Development Institutes (SEDI) have trained more than 50000 people in 45 different vocational trades, with placement rates of 75%.

 Having achieved progress with the outside world the team turned their attention to the core of the company – the employees.
 The first thing they did was lower numbers of employee risk.
 The policy of ‘Zero Harm’ was aggressively and relentlessly pursued.
 Even a single onsite accident was considered one too many.
 Next, the ‘Excellence’ programme expanded the skills of each employee giving them multiple growth avenues.
 As it turns out, a safe, happy employee is also a more productive worker, as the significant improvement in manufacturing indices showed.
 The team demonstrated how the ‘’ spirit empowers people, making them their own agents of change.